-Even if you had three-phase already and your car could charge at a higher output, such as 16kW or the full 22kW, the benefits are slim in my view.
+Even if you had three-phase already and your car could charge at a higher output, such as between 11kW or the full 22kW, the benefits are slim in my view.
 That’s because most charging takes place overnight.

 Imagine charging your smartphone with a more powerful charger overnight while you’re asleep.
 It may well charge in one hour instead of two, but in both scenarios your phone will be fully charged when you wake up at 7am.
 You won’t have noticed the time saving.

 For most drivers who will be merely topping up their vehicle every other night, for example, a 7.4kW charger is more than adequate.

 If you have three-phase supply at home already then a three-phase charger is an option.
 However, they will cost you more money due to the unit and installation both being more expensive.

 Three-phase 22kW charging can be useful if you need to charge multiple EVs.
 For instance, if there are a few electric cars at home it might give you a few more charging options.

 A 22kW charger in this instance will mean the EVs are charged quicker, making it easier to “share” the charger.